caljoseph/scene-segmentation/SceneSegmenter/Readme.md

 This folder contains the python implementation of the scene segmentation research.
-It has the following structure:
+Note that this is also a package that can be pip installed.
+[Not yet implementated] It has the following structure:

 ## Files
 ### SceneSegment.py: